charlesreid1/charlesreid1.github.io/pelican/content/hilbert-sort.md

 * The Problem
 	* Motivation
-	* Space Filling Curves
-	* Hilbert Curve
+	* Peano Curves and Hilbert Curves
 	* Problem Description
 * The Solution
 	* Solution Analysis: Recursion